finale-lua/lua-scripts/docs/rgp-lua/tinyxml2.md

 # tinyxml2

-Starting with version 0.67 of _RGP Lua_, the `tinyxml2` framework is available to Lua scripts.
-You enable it by setting `finaleplugin.LoadTinyXML2 = true` in your `plugindef()` function.
-This causes _RGP Lua_ to load the class framework into the global namespace `tinyxml2`.
+Starting with version 0.67 of _RGP Lua_, the `tinyxml2` framework is available to Lua scripts in the global namespace `tinyxml2`.

 The original C++ documentation for `tinyxml2` is available here:
 [http://leethomason.github.io/tinyxml2/](http://leethomason.github.io/tinyxml2/)

+That documentaion is somewhat sparse.
+You can get fuller explanations from [ChatGPT](https://chat.openai.com/).
+A question like, "What is the purpose of the processEntities and whitespaceMode parameters when contructing tinyxml2.XMLDocument?" yields quite helpful results.
+(However, the results are not always 100% accurate, so use them with your brain turned on.)

 The Lua implemenation differs from the original documentation as follows: